 Padding: The video games REALLY make you work to match fingerprints, DNA, and chemical samples.

-Retroactive Recognition: A lot of secondary guest stars eventually found fame after their appearance on CSI: Crime Scene Investigation.
+Retroactive Recognition: A lot of secondary guest stars eventually found fame after their appearance on CSI.
 Rainn Wilson and John Krasinski both had guest spots before their own hit show, with Wilson having a memorable bit in one of the more popular episodes ("The Strip Strangler") as a possible suspect.
 And CSI NY 's Carmine Giovinazzo was a guest star on here before becoming a regular on the spinoff series.
-But, Word Of God says the guest appearance wasn't an influence in casting him.
+But, Word of God says the guest appearance wasn't an influence in casting him.
 A.J.
 Buckley, also from CSI NY, appeared on this show before becoming a regular on the spinoff.

 Norm was the killer (sort of) in "Dog Eat Dog."
 The best example, however, is Eric Stonestreet as Ronnie Litra, the lab's questioned documents expert, who disappeared without explanation around the middle of Season 4... and is now quite famous as Cameron.